tonybierman/rust-iced-7guis/circle-drawer/README.md

 # Circle Drawer - 7GUIs Benchmark

 ## Overview
-Build a graphical application to create and manipulate circles on a canvas, implementing undo/redo functionality and dialog-based diameter adjustment.
+An Iced GUI app to create and manipulate circles on a canvas, implementing undo/redo functionality and dialog-based diameter adjustment.

 ## Requirements